Nursing Home Neglect and Elder Abuse

 - Unexplained broken bones

-It is crucial to be on the lookout for these signs and symptoms because the victims are often elderly and unable to speak up or care for themselves.
+It is crucial to be on the lookout for these signs and symptoms because the victims are often unable to speak up or care for themselves.
 Unfortunately, these cases are on the rise among the aging population.
 As reported by the National Center on Elder Abuse, research indicates that more than 40 percent of people over the age of 65 will enter a nursing home before they die.
-Nearly one in three U.S. nursing homes were cited for violations of federal standards and 50 percent of nursing home staff admitted to mistreating older patients.
-Please click here for the full research brief on abuse of residents of long-term care facilities.
+Nearly one in three U.S. nursing homes were cited for violations of federal standards, and 50 percent of nursing home staff admitted to mistreating older patients.

 Protect Your Family Members | Contact Tremont Sheldon Robinson Mahoney

 We are here to help.
-If you have reason to believe your loved one is in danger or if you have questions about your legal options for seeking justice, contact us today for a free initial consultation with our Bridgeport nursing home neglect lawyers.
+If you have reason to believe your loved one is in danger or if you have questions about your legal options for seeking justice, call 203-212-9075 or contact us online for a free initial consultation with our Bridgeport nursing home neglect lawyers.